dbeurle/mpi_api_wrapper/docs/source/index.rst

 A more natural interface is achieved through the use of advanced C++ features that perform the correct type checks, enforce ``const`` correctness and reduces the number of errors associated with using the MPI C bindings.

 To maintain consistency with the standard C++ library, the project mimics the naming conventions and aims to provide a zero-cost abstraction on top of the C bindings.
-It is important to note that some function names will change to be clearer and their MPI C equivalents will be noted.
+It is important to note that some function names will change to be clearer and their MPI C equivalents will be noted or obvious from the name.

-Please note that due to limited developer resources, not all functions will be wrapped.
-However, if you feel that there is a missing feature please open an issue.
+Please note that due to limited developer resources, not all functions will be wrapped but will happily be included on a user request.
+If you feel that there is a missing feature please open an issue on the issue tracker.

 Contents
 ========